steentottrup/mongodb-documentlocking/README.md

 # MongoDB.DocumentLocking

-This is a small library that make it easy to get an exclusive lock on any MongoDB document.
+This is a small library that makes it easy to get an exclusive lock (in the application) on any MongoDB document.

+If you also update the documents directly through the collection, the locking mechanism will of course not work.
+For the locking mechanism to work, you need to use the document lock for all updates to all documents in the collection.

 Example: